digidem/digital-democracy.org/_jobs/20220-senior_backend_dev.md

 layout: job
 published: true
 title: Senior Back-end Developer
-excerpt: "We’re looking for a back-end developer with 5+ years experience to join our small, remote team on a 12 month contract (with potential long-term) starting as soon as possible."
+excerpt: "We are looking for a senior backend developer with 5 years experience to join our small, collaborative, remote team.
+Are you interested in working on decentralized, offline-first applications to solve big challenges that really make the world a better place?
+Than this role is for you.
+You will lead the revamp of our backend, making important architecture decisions, while building cutting-edge open-source mobile and desktop mapping apps for remote and marginalized communities to document, map, monitor, manage and report information on environmental and human rights issues around the world.
+This role is a 12-month contract (with potential long-term)."
 ---

-Digital Democracy is looking for a senior back-end developer with 5 years experience to join our small, remote team on a 12-month contract (with potential long-term) starting as soon as possible.
-You will help build cutting-edge open-source mobile and desktop mapping apps for remote and marginalized communities to document, map, monitor, manage and report information on environmental and human rights issues around the world.
+Digital Democracy is looking for a senior back-end developer with 5 years experience to join our small, remote team on a 12-month contract (with potential long-term) starting as soon as possible. **You will help build offline-first decentralized open-source mobile and desktop mapping apps** for remote and marginalized communities to document, map, monitor, manage and report information on environmental and human rights issues around the world.
+With flexible hours and the opportunity to work **where and when best fits your schedule**, you will be **playing a key role at a ground-breaking organization.** You have the opportunity to make a big impact in a small team by leading the revamp and redesign of our backend modules.

-We&#39;ve seen firsthand that **change does not come from technology, but from how people use it**.
-We are building tools our partners are using to achieve transformative change.
+We’ve seen firsthand that **change does not come from technology, but from how people use it.** We are building tools our partners are using to achieve transformative change.
 We are dedicated to working towards a world where all people can participate in the decisions that govern their lives.

 ## What we&#39;re looking for

-You will work with our growing, small team of engineers, a designer, and a product manager to lead the development of the peer-to-peer database that powers our mobile and desktop mapping apps.
-You should have existing experience with: peer-to-peer data structures; writing modular Node.js code; designing simple and easy-to-understand APIs.
+You will work with our growing, small high-impact team of engineers,  a designer, and a product manager to lead the development of the peer-to-peer database that powers our mobile and desktop mapping apps.
 You will work closely with the front-end team to build back-end features to meet user requirements on a regular release cycle.
-You have 5 years experience working in a team to deliver apps to production and are comfortable using git for collaboration.
+You will have the opportunity to lead the architectural changes of our backend revamp

-We are a small, high-impact team that takes a collaborative approach to tool-building and decision-making.
-Our tool development is led by our partner communities.
-You would be building tools that will be tested and used by our partners to confront real problems on the ground in the Amazon and around the world: Protection of the world&#39;s forests and their ancestral homelands from deforestation and contamination.
+Our team takes a collaborative approach to tool-building and decision-making with our partner communities.
+You would be building tools that will be tested and used by our partners to confront real problems on the ground in the Amazon and around the world: Protection of the world’s forests and their ancestral homelands from deforestation and contamination.
 We need someone who can think creatively and collaboratively to solve these problems.

-This is a full-time position of 40 hours per week with some flexibility for the right candidate.
+This is a full or part -time position depending on the candidates preference and availability.

 ## The Role

 - Implement a new API for the Mapeo Core database and p2p networking.
-- Revamp and redesign of our backend modules using Hypercore and Realm.
+- Revamp and redesign of our backend modules using Hypercore and NoSQL databases (e.g.Realm).
 - Coordinate with our front end developers to design usable data models for UI.
 - Maintain and contribute to several open-source modules used by Digital Democracy.
 - You&#39;re comfortable working with a small team and jumping in to help where needed.